No products in the cart.

 Dessert was a tropical mango mousse with fresh passionfruit coulis, a rich banana and lime ice cream and topped with a sprig of mint and coconut granita made from pure coconut water.
 The vegan dessert highlighted the famous Migaki Diamond strawberries from Yamato city in Miyagi prefecture.
 The berry granita was perfectly domed and served on a fruit salad of fresh Migaki strawberries, blueberries and raspberries drizzled with extra virgin olive oil and a sprig of mint.

 To finish off the meal, in true French fashion, a second dessert was served.
 David and I had the perfect Creme Brûlée topped with black truffles.
 Yes, truffles.
 The caramelized top audibly cracked when tapped with the dessert spoon (as it should), and the rich custard filling was lightly sweet with a hint of french vanilla.
 This most famous of French desserts was served with a petite lemon sable.
-For Yuko, Keisuke Matsushima continued the tropical island vibe and served a basil and pineapple sorbet served atop a bed of freshly diced pineapple drizzled with a sweetened coconut reduction.
+Keisuke Matsushima continued the tropical island vibe and served a basil and pineapple sorbet served atop a bed of freshly diced pineapple drizzled with a sweetened coconut reduction.
 This was the perfect end to our experience at Keisuke Matsushima the Michelin star restaurant in Tokyo.

 The Chef: Shuuji Hijikuro